Liouville quantum gravity as a mating of trees: Introduction

-Suppose that $\CW$ is quantum wedge of weight $W > 0$.
-A {\bf forested quantum wedge of weight $W$} is the beaded random surface which arises by gluing the line of a forested line (i.e., an independent forest of quantum disks as constructed above where the value of $\alpha$ for the stable process is taken to be $\tfrac{\kappa'}{4} = \tfrac{4}{\gamma^2} \in (1,2)$) to either the left or the right side of $\CW$.
-A {\bf doubly forested quantum wedge of weight $W$} is obtained by gluing an independent forested line to each of the two sides of $\CW$.
-Illustrations of doubly forested wedges appear, e.g., in Figures~\ref{fig::fig8} and~\ref{fig::fig10}.
+\begin{definition} Suppose that $\CW$ is a quantum wedge of weight $W > 0$ and $\CL$ is a forested line.
+A {\bf forested quantum wedge of weight $W$} is the beaded random surface which arises by gluing the line of $\CL$ (with $\alpha = \kappa'/4 \in (1,2)$) to either the left or the right side of $\CW$.
+A {\bf doubly forested quantum wedge of weight $W$} is obtained by letting $\CL_1, \CL_2$ be independent forested lines and then gluing the line of $\CL_1$ (resp.\ $\CL_2$) to the left (resp.\ right) side of $\CW$.
+Illustrations of doubly forested wedges appear, e.g., in Figures~\ref{fig::fig8} and~\ref{fig::fig10}. \end{definition}

+We emphasize that the only parameter in the definition of a forested quantum wedge is the weight $W$ because the value $\alpha$ for the stable L\'evy process used to define the forested line is determined by~$\gamma$ and always given by $\alpha = \tfrac{\kappa'}{4} = \tfrac{4}{\gamma^2}$.
+The same is likewise true in the case of a doubly forested quantum wedge.

-\begin{theorem} Consider a quantum wedge of weight $W = 2-\tfrac{\gamma^2}{2}$ (which corresponds to $\theta = \pi$) and the counterflow line from $\infty$ to $0$ as depicted in Figure~\ref{fig::ancestor_free} and Figure~\ref{fig::fig6}.
-Then this counterflow line divides the wedge into two independent forested lines, whose boundaries are identified with one another according to the natural time parameterization of the outer boundary of the corresponding L\'evy trees.
-Moreover, given the two forested lines, it is a.s.\ possible to uniquely recover the quantum wedge and the counterflow line. \end{theorem}
+\begin{theorem} Consider a quantum wedge $\CW$ of weight $W = 2-\tfrac{\gamma^2}{2}$ (which corresponds to $\theta = \pi$) and a concatenation $\eta'$ of independent $\SLE_{\kappa'}(\kappa'/2-4;\kappa'/2-4)$ processes, one for each bead of $\CW$, from $\infty$ to $0$ (which corresponds to a counterflow line, as depicted in Figure~\ref{fig::ancestor_free} and Figure~\ref{fig::fig6}).
+Then $\eta'$ divides $\CW$ into two independent forested lines, whose boundaries are identified with one another according to the natural time parameterization of the outer boundary of the corresponding L\'evy trees.
+Moreover, given the two forested lines, it is a.s.\ possible to uniquely recover the quantum wedge and $\eta'$. \end{theorem}